 Depending on your country of residence, you may have certain legal rights in relation to your personal data that we maintain.
 Subject to exceptions and limitations provided by applicable law, these may include the right to:

-- access and receive a copy of your personal data;
+- access and receive a copy of your personal data we have collected from You or shared in the past 12 months;

-- restrict the processing of your personal data;
+- to object to or restrict our use or processing of your personal data;

 - data portability;